 Enamel Cast Iron Cookware Safety Guide

 Brands like Le Creuset uses enamel coating to cover their cast iron cookware.
 With use, the porcelain coating can come loose and get in your food.
 Luckily, these enamel coating are basically powdered glass.
 Beneath the enamel is basically plain cast iron.
 Which should not cause you any ill effect.
-America Test kitchen actually released a video about the safety of the dutch oven.

 Most of the fear that people have about cookware is overblown.
 If it was truly dangerous, manufacturer will not sell it.
 Hopefully this will calm any fears that you might have.
 If I miss anything, please let me know and I will update it.